jnettome/hackathon_rails_builder/README.md

   * Rspec, Capybara, Fabrication and Jasmine test suite
   * Heroku Configuration and Deployment
   * E-mail through Sendgrid
-  * Git init and git commit, it's up to use to choose Bitbucket or Github
+  * Git init and git commit, it's up to you to use to choose Bitbucket or Github

 ## How To Use It